Amr Zaki: Return to ENPPI

 After being close to signing with Ukrainian giants Shakhtar Donetsk in the 2013 winter transfer window, Zaki made a surprise move to former club ENPPI that surprised Egyptian and football fans around the world.
-Zaki had signed for 2 and half years keeping him at the Egyptian club until June 2015.
-It was mostly expected that Zaki would return to his home club Zamalek once again but Zaki had explained that the Zamalek chairman Mamdouh Abbas had "rejected his return to Zamalek."
+Zaki signed a two-and-half-year contract, keeping him at the Egyptian club until June 2015.
+It was mostly expected that Zaki would return to his home club Zamalek once again, but Zaki had explained that the Zamalek chairman Mamdouh Abbas had "rejected his return to Zamalek."
 Twelve days after his signing with the club, Zaki and the club had terminated the player's contract after a "disagreement" between the two sides.
 And Zaki was once again a free agent.

 Al-Salmiya

 On 18 June 2013, Zaki officially signed for Kuwaiti club Al-Salmiya for one year and was presented to the press a few days after.
 He received the number 9 jersey.
 On his debut, Zaki scored in the league opener against Yarmouk scoring the final goal in Al-Salmiya's 4-0 win.
-In the third game of the season against Kazma, he scored his 2nd goal in 3 games scoring Al-Salmiya's first goal in a 3–1 win over the Kuwaiti giants.
-After suffering a couple injuries and some minor issues with his salary, in December 2013 Zaki and Al Salmiya agreed to terminate the player's contract to prevent any more financial issues and also because Zaki wasn't performing as well as he'd hoped in the Kuwaiti Premier League and wanted to move to Europe or a different Arab League.
-Zaki ended his stint with Al Salmiya with 2 goals and an assist from 9 matches.
+In the third game of the season against Kazma, he scored his second goal in three games scoring Al-Salmiya's first goal in a 3–1 win over the Kuwaiti giants.
+After suffering a couple injuries and some minor issues with his salary, in December 2013 Zaki and Al Salmiya agreed to terminate the player's contract to prevent any more financial issues and also because Zaki wasn't performing as well as he had hoped in the Kuwaiti Premier League and wanted to move to Europe or a different Arab League.
+Zaki ended his stint with Al Salmiya with two goals and an assist from nine matches.